SkylineCommunications/dataminer-docs-connectors/connector/doc/Sky_UK_Roving_Pub_Checker_Workflow.md

 ### Alarms

-This page displays the **ALPB** **Table**, besides the the four alarm specified in the worflow, there are more rows depending on the number of VICC elements associated with the service, there is also one row for each router output.
+This page displays the **ALPB Table**, besides the the four alarm specified in the workflow, there are more rows depending on the number of VICC elements associated with the service, there is also one row for each router output.

 ### Device Data